 George E. Hill Center

-The George E. Hill Center for Counseling and Research is a training facility for Master's and doctoral students in The Gladys W. and David H. Patton College of Education's Counselor Education programs.
-The primary mission of the Center is to train Master's- and doctoral-level students in counselor education programs.
+The George E. Hill Center for Counseling and Research is the training facility of the Counselor Education program.
+The primary mission of the Hill Center is to train Counselor Education masters and doctoral students.
 A secondary purpose includes providing counseling and human development services to area residents.
-The third mission of the Center is to conduct counseling-related research.
+A tertiary purpose of the Hill Center is to conduct counseling-related research.

-The Interim Director and graduate assistants make up the core staff of the Center.
-The Interim Director is responsible for the coordination of all activities in the Center.
-Graduate assistants provide support for a variety of clinical, administrative, and research-related tasks and manage scheduling and other clerical activities.
-The George E. Hill Center is currently searching for a permanent, full-time center director.
-Please see the Ohio University Human Resources career site for the position description and contact Dr. Christine Suniti Bhat for more information.
+The Interim Director and graduate assistants make up the core staff of the Hill Center.
+The Interim Director is responsible for the coordination of all center activities.
+Graduate assistants provide support for a variety of clinical, administrative, and research-related tasks as well as manage scheduling and other clerical activities.
+The Hill Center operates during the academic year, excluding university holidays and campus closures.

-The George E. Hill Center is located on the fourth floor of McCracken Hall.
-The facility includes a conference room, two individual/group counseling rooms and a psychological testing lab.
-Counseling rooms are equipped for video recording of counseling sessions.
+The Hill Center is an 11-room suite located on the fourth floor of Patton Hall.
+The center includes 2 conference rooms, 8 counseling rooms, and a psychological assessment library.
+All conference and counseling rooms are equipped with video and audio recording equipment for counselor training purposes.